wxGlade/wxGlade/sphinx/tutorial.rst

    * -
        * add two empty slots to the left and right:  |br|
-         (To add the slots, right-click on the radio box in the *Tree* or *Design* window and select "Insert Slot before" and "Add Slot".)
+         (To add the slots, right-click on the radio box in the *Tree* or the *Design* window and select "Insert Slot before" and "Add Slot".)
      - |Calculator_Spacers_Design0|

    * -